husbycodereis/starter_mvvm_v2/README.md

 ## Westerops Implementation

-* Login screen: Use this email and password for succesful login. (email: eve.holt@reqres.in / password: cityslicka)
+* Login screen:

-  1. A functional Login screen with a fake service request => https://reqres.in.
+  1. A functional Login screen with a fake service request => https://reqres.in.Use this email and password for succesful login. (email: eve.holt@reqres.in / password: cityslicka)
   2. Email & password controller and validation
   3. Error Snackbar after failed response
   4. Token Snackbar after successful response